The Essential Guide to Microdosing Ayahuasca

 Personal accounts have suggested that vomiting might follow this type of intake.
 And some suggest that DMT can also be ingested in a pill as long as the harmala contents are properly dosed.

-The doses necessary for a brew/analog of traditional strength are as follows:
+The ingredients necessary for a brew/analog of traditional strength are as follows:

 As mentioned, ayahuasca’s effects (and side effects) vary in presence and strength between individuals.
-It is therefore recommended to start with the lowest dose possible (a tenth of the values indicated or less, with some people using only a few drops), then slowly increase the dose until the onset of perceptible effects, before rolling it back again to just under this threshold.
+It is therefore recommended to start with a very low dose.

 This approach applies especially to the DMT portion; the vines/MAOIs are the actual healing agent and the microdosing should have a more purposeful role if it is geared toward healing rather than tripping.
 Omitting the DMT contents for starters and consuming a purely MAOI-based concoction is also encouraged, and it’s in line with shamanic traditions where DMT visions come secondary to the healing properties of the vines.